Category Average | 3.8% | 0.8% | 13.1% |

 |||||

-DURSX | DWS European Equity Fund | -0.8% | -4.5% | 12% | |
+PMIEX | Federated Hermes International Equity Fund + | -1.6% | -10.3% | 12.9% | |

 |||||

-DURIX | DWS European Equity Fund | -0.7% | -4.7% | 12% | |
+PIUCX | Federated Hermes International Equity Fund | -1.9% | -10.9% | 13.3% | |

 |||||

-FAPCX | Fidelity International Capital Appreciation K6 Fund | -0.9% | 5.3% | 27% | |
+FCPCX | Fidelity Advisor International Capital Appreciation Fund | -9% | 7% | 26.3% | |

-The fund seeks capital appreciation in the long term by investing in companies outside the United States.
+The fund seeks capital appreciation by investing in companies outside the United States.
 The investment process starts with a list of companies in the benchmark index and the research team utilizes quantitative techniques and fundamental analysis to identify investment opportunities.
 Next, the research team focuses on non-U.S. securities, including securities of issuers located in emerging markets.
-The team considers high-quality growth stocks benefiting from long-term mega trends, as well as brands, barriers to entry and excellent management teams.
 In addition, the team evaluates a company’s financial condition and industry position, as well as market and economic conditions.
 Then the manager constructs a portfolio of stocks from a list of companies favored by the research team and allocates capital based on its conviction level.
-The manager allocates investments across different countries and regions.
-Also, the manager utilizes an equal-active-weight approach to limit the impact of dramatic fluctuations in any single position, while still allowing for high active share. |
+The manager allocates investments across different countries and regions. |

 |||||

-FNIDX | Fidelity International Sustainability Index Fund + | -1.3% | 3.3% | 11.6% | |
+FIDZX | Fidelity Advisor International Capital Appreciation Fund | -0.3% | 7.3% | 27.2% | |

-The fund seeks to replicate total return performance of the benchmark index before fees and expenses by investing in mid-and large-size companies outside the United States.
-The sub-adviser’s investment process starts with a list of companies in the benchmark index and the research team utilizes quantitative techniques and fundamental analysis to identify investment opportunities.
-Next, the research team focuses on securities included in the benchmark index and in depository receipts representing securities included in the index.
-The team employs statistical sampling techniques to replicate the returns of the index.
-The technique takes into account factors such as capitalization, industry exposures, dividend yield, and valuation multiples on the basis of earnings and book value.
-Other factors in consideration are earnings growth, country weightings, and the effect of foreign taxes.
-Additionally, the research team integrates environmental, social and governance factors as part of its process.
+The fund seeks capital appreciation by investing in companies outside the United States.
+The investment process starts with a list of companies in the benchmark index and the research team utilizes quantitative techniques and fundamental analysis to identify investment opportunities.
+Next, the research team focuses on non-U.S. securities, including securities of issuers located in emerging markets.
+In addition, the team evaluates a company’s financial condition and industry position, as well as market and economic conditions.
 Then the manager constructs a portfolio of stocks from a list of companies favored by the research team and allocates capital based on its conviction level.
-Also, the manager focuses on securities across developed and emerging markets, excluding the United States.
-The fund has the flexibility to lend securities to earn income. |
+The manager allocates investments across different countries and regions. |

 |||||

-HNCAX | Hartford International Growth Fund + | -0.1% | 7.8% | 17.9% | |
+HNCAX | Hartford International Growth Fund + | -5.6% | 7.8% | 17.9% | |

 The fund seeks capital appreciation by investing in companies across any size outside the United States.
 The sub-adviser’s investment process starts with a list of companies in the benchmark index and the research team utilizes quantitative techniques and fundamental analysis to identify investment opportunities.
 Next, the research team focuses on securities, including non-dollar securities, of foreign issuers.
 The team focuses on companies that are globally competitive and demonstrate growth potential.
 Then the manager constructs a portfolio of stocks from a list of companies favored by the research team and allocates capital based on its conviction level.
 The fund diversifies its investments among a number of different sectors and countries throughout the world, with no limit on the amount of assets that may be invested in each sector or country.
 Additionally, the fund may invest in securities of companies that conduct their principal business activities in emerging markets or whose securities are traded principally on exchanges in emerging markets as a percentage of its net assets up to the greater of: 30% or the weight of emerging markets in the Index plus 15%. |